nishatbristy007/nishatbristy/README.md

 # Nishat Anjum Bristy

-I am a 4th year undergraduate student, studying Computer Science and Engineering at Bangladesh University of Engineering and Technology.
+I have completed my undergraduate studies in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET).
 Please visit [my site](https://nishatbristy007.github.io/nishatbristy/) for further details.